psychoinformatics-de/studyforrest-www/src/content/pages/mod_annot.rst

 A plain text table with a single column that contains the location of all cuts in the movie (only applicable to visual stimulation).
-Cuts were initially detected using an atuomated procedure and later curated by hand.
+Cuts were initially detected using an automated procedure and later curated by hand.

+.. _emotions:

+|

 Portrayed emotions
 ------------------